RAGECOOP/RAGECOOP-V/Release/0.2a/README.md

 - Fixed wrong file and directory path, you may need to remove old versions before installing.
 - You can now change LogLevl in RageCoop.Client.Settings.xml. (default 2)

+# Known issues
+- Sticky bomb will randomly explode if attached to other player's vehicle